|is powered by ARM® big.LITTLE™ technology, the Heterogeneous Multi-Processing (HMP) solution. |

 A MicroSD card or an eMMC module is required to boot the OS.
 We strongly recommend an eMMC module for faster OS booting, quicker application launching, seamless multi-tasking and efficient access to the cloud.

 1. The active cooling fan is mounted on the XU4 board by default.
 It spins only when the CPU load is high and the temperature of the CPU hits a minimum threshold temperature.
 Like most fans, a slight hum can be expected when active.
+The cooling fan is subject to be changed without notice.

 OPTIONAL ACCESSORIES(Click the image to the product page)